The Rising Trend of Co-Living Spaces

 The rise of co-living comes from many factors, including engaging amenities and the enjoyment of living with others who share similar interests.
 Unlike some communes, those who choose co-living do not separate themselves from the world outside of their living space; they interact normally with the world while choosing to live with like-minded or like-interested individuals.
 For this reason, you can find co-living spreading across the world.
 There are co-living spaces in the United States as well as in cities around the globe, with several companies offering multiple locations around the world.

 Its popularity also comes from the fact that many people want to be around others—it's easy to just open your door and start a new friendship or even a business.
 Other benefits include a reduced financial burden, community support, group activities, and a sense of belonging.
 Co-living currently appeals mostly to younger generations, especially digital nomads who want to be able to travel and don’t want to worry about a mortgage.
+This type of lifestyle has a heavy emphasis on agility.
+The ability to move from place to place without being tied down by a lease is freeing to some people.

 There are now hundreds of co-living spaces of all shapes and sizes around the world.
 The Collective, founded in 2012, offers both co-living and coworking in London.
 They offer 546 rooms spread across 10 floors, featuring a movie theater, a library, a gym and a restaurant, plus a shared kitchen on every floor.
 Sun and Co., meanwhile, is based out of Javea, Spain in a 19th-century home with the option of shared or private rooms.